Nonary/DuplicateOutputFailFix/Readme.md

    - Follow the installation instructions provided.
    - Configure the script to switch to the virtual display when necessary.

+3. (Important) **Configure primary profile for extended mode**:
+   - In order to force a hybrid GPU system into using the dedicated GPU on the desktop you need to set up your primary.cfg file to leave both monitors active.
+   - Do not "zero out" the dummy display on primary.cfg, instead make sure it has values configured for it.
+   - This will force the desktop to always be attached to GPU going forward.

 ---

 ### **Step 4: Install this Script**